The Voice Senior (Italian TV series)

 The Voice Senior is an Italian reality singing competition for elders of more than 60 years old, and a senior version of The Voice of Italy.
 The series is produced by Rai 2 after acquiring the show from the original Holland version, making Italy the 12th country to start producing The Voice Senior.
 The show began airing on November 27, 2020.

-The coaches are Gigi D'Alessio, Clementino, Loredana Bertè and the duo Al Bano & Jasmine Carrisi.
+The first coaches were Gigi D'Alessio, Clementino, Loredana Bertè and the duo Al Bano & Jasmine Carrisi.
 The host of the show is Antonella Clerici.
 On 16 July 2021, it announced that the second season would be produced with Orietta Berti announced as the new coach, replacing Al Bano & Jasmine Carrisi.
 The third season of the reality show premiered on 13 January 2023, with Ricchi e Poveri replacing Orietta.
 The fourth season premiered on 16 February 2024, with Arisa replacing Ricchi e Poveri.
 The fifth seasons premiered in early 2025 with the entire cast from the fourth season, while the sixth season premiered in the latter portion of 2025 with Arisa, Bertè, Clementino as a duo coach with Rocco Hunt, and Nek replacing D'Alessio.

 Coaches and host

 Coaches

-In October 2020 it was announced that Gigi D'Alessio, Clementino, and Loredana Bertè will be the coaches for the first season of the show.
+In October 2020 it was announced that Gigi D'Alessio from the adult version of the show, Clementino, and Loredana Bertè will be the coaches for the first season of the show.
 On the same day, it was announced that Al Bano would coach with his daughter, Jasmine Carrisi, as a duo coach.
 On 16 July 2021, it was announced that Orietta Berti would replace Al Bano and Jasmine for season two.
 Duo Ricchi e Poveri replaced Berti in season three.
 For the fourth season, Arisa debuted as a coach, replacing Richhi e Poveri.
 The entire cast from the fourth season returned for the fifth season.
 The sixth season premiered in the latter portion of 2025 with Arisa and Bertè returning as solo coaches, Clementino as a duo coach with Rocco Hunt, and Nek replacing D'Alessio.
+The seventh season will begin airing in the latter portion of 2026 with Clementino & Hunt, Arisa, and Nek returning as coaches, and Fiorella Mannoia replacing Berté, who departed for the season due to her schedule and contractual obligations, but she continued to be a coach in the children’s version.